kauffecup/kauffecup.github.io/posts/_posts/2015-10-02-why-all-developer-conferences-should-be-held-in-a-cinema.markdown

 ---
 layout: post
 title: "Why All Developer Conferences Should Be Held in a Cinema"
-date:   2015-10-02 10:25:18 -0500
-categories: conferences
+tags: [conferences]
 ---

 This week I was at [code.talks](https://www.codetalks.de/) in Hamburg, and let